The Bankrate promise

 - Is it a rising or falling rate market?
 “If you are in a rising rate market, a fixed-rate HELOC could be a good option,” Sterling says.
 “If you anticipate rates remaining low, you may save more with a traditional HELOC.”

-The ultimate goal is to borrow the money you need and pay as little as you can for it.
-A variable- or fixed-rate HELOC can get you there, especially if you keep an eye on the ever-changing financial market.
+Ultimately, you want to borrow as much you need and pay as little as you can for it.
+While a variable or fixed-rate HELOC can get you there, the latter may be the smarter choice as interest rates continue to soar.
+Be sure to keep an eye on the ever-changing financial market as it’ll play a role in deciding which is best for you when you’re ready to apply.